 “The organization wanted to offer our unique brand of financial services to its members as an additional bonus to union membership,” he explained.
 “We agreed to provide their growing membership with access to quality, capacity-building products and services.
 Getting them into our FOM was a primary driver for our change.”

 Ultimately, Manatee settled into a multiple common bond charter while retaining its low-income designated footprint.
 This approach allows the credit union to eventually add the entire corporate entity of the SEIU, while not losing sight of its original mission.
-“Due to our low-income designation, we are still able to serve individuals in Manatee and Sarasota Counties that live in low-income census tracts while availing us the ability to serve more stable members through the union and other select employer groups,” Haliburton emphasized.
+“Due to our multiple common bond charter, we are still able to serve individuals in Manatee and Sarasota Counties through underserved areas while availing us the ability to serve more stable members through the union and other select employer groups,” Haliburton emphasized.

 The expansion itself will be incremental, as Manatee plans to enroll one SEIU chapter at a time, and the credit union is investing heavily to help facilitate this growth.
 “We have spent the last two years building a digital platform focusing on digital enrollment, loan applications, mobile banking, remote deposit capture and all other digital services,” Haliburton said.
 “We will access our service levels and only open up new slots when it has been proven we have the capacity to serve in a high-quality manner.”